ssdet/ssdet/README.md

 1. A programming Contest Portal tailored for SOET.
 2. A SOET section ( Collection of static web pages : about, contact us etc) on https://online.hnbgu.ac.in or https://hnbgu.ac.in
-3. Refactor & redesign of the frontend of https://online.hnbgu.ac.in, It is currently unstable for mobile.
+3. Refactor & Redesign of the frontend of HNB Garhwal Central University website (https://online.hnbgu.ac.in) because it is currently unstable for mobile.
 4. A Placement Portal for SOET.

 # Join Us